 Example 1

-Calculate an approximately definite integral using the trapezoid formula.
+Calculate an approximately definite integral using the trapezoidal formula.
 Round the results to three decimal places.

-a) Dividing the integration segment into 3 parts.
+a) Dividing the segment of integration into 3 parts.

 b) Dividing the segment of integration into 5 parts.